r7projects-shayan/agile-loop-hackathon/backend/README.md

 - Implement structured output using `response_mime_type` and `response_schema`.
 - Consider using typed dictionaries for structured responses.
 - Enhance error handling and logging throughout the application.

-# How to run project
-## Requirements
-- Python 3
-- access to
---- JIRA
---- Gemini

-## Setting up environment

-Use virtual env to create an python development environment

-Create virtual env (venv) by running this command

-`python -m venv venv`

-and enable the virtual env by running this command

-`source venv/bin/activate`

-once you have enabled the virtual environment, install the modules defined in requirements.txt by running

-`pip install -r requirements.txt`

-### Setting up environment - Credentials

-Once you have installed all of the dependencies and setting up the virtual environment, you need to set up the project credentials through .env file

-follows template on `.env.copy` and fill with your project credentials and then create a new file with name `.env`

-## Running project

-to run the Django server by going to `/src` folder and run

-`python manage.py runserver` --> by default will run on port :8000

-before running for the first time, please do migration by running this command

-`python manage.py migrate`

 # LLM Assistance (This is response from an LLM on how to move forward)